RISCfuture/BadBehavior/README.md

 ## Requirements

-This script is built to work with the logbook created by LogTen Pro X for macOS.
+This script is built to work with the logbook created by LogTen for macOS.
 You must have that application installed and your logbook must be saved in the normal location.

-Your logbook must also conform to the following:
+Your logbook must also conform to the following (or the code should be modified):

 * You must be recording night full-stop landings for tailwheel currency as custom landing field #5.
-(Currently this is not a default field in LogTen Pro.)
+(Currently this is not a default field in LogTen.)
 * You must not have any value in the Solo hours field for any flights after you attained your first private/sport certificate.
 This script uses the presence of solo hours to determine if the flight was a student pilot solo flight.
-* You must not be logging visual approaches.
-LogTen Pro X counts these as approaches for currency but the FAA does not.
+* You must not be logging approaches if you were not the pilot flying or the CFI.
 * You must not be logging instrument approaches that do not have at least some amount of IMC after the FAF.
+The FAA says you cannot log approaches for which amount of IMC after the FAF.
 The FAA says you cannot log approaches for which the final segment is done entirely in VMC.
 * You must be filling out the Weight field for aircraft with a max gross